Zero Carbon Council

 Carbon offset units are generated from activities that prevent, reduce or remove greenhouse gas emissions being released into the atmosphere, such as tree planting and revegetation projects.
 When the number of offsets acquired by Council equal the total emissions produced by Council, we achieve zero carbon corporate status.

 As part of our Zero Carbon Maribyrnong commitment, Council compile annual audited carbon emissions statements.
-For each year that Council has achieve Carbon Zero status, a statement is provided below.
+For each year that Council has achieved Zero Carbon status, a statement is provided below.